 Figure 28 compares the life expectancy at birth with those from other sources.
-It shows that, while there is some consistency in the overall conclusion that life expectancy reached a minimum around 2004/2005, the estimates of the level differ for the WPP and GBD 2017, with the RMS estimates being two years higher than the WPP 2017 estimates in 2013 reducing to one year by 2017, and two years higher than the GBD 2017 estimates until 2015, after which the GBD 2017 estimates increase rapidly to overtake the RMS estimates by 2016.
-After this, the GBD 2017 estimates increase, somewhat implausibly by 2 years from 2016 to 2017.
-About one year of the difference in the level from the WPP life expectancies is due to higher WPP adult mortality, the rest of the difference between the RMS and other life expectancies is mainly due to differences in underfive mortality.
-The official mid-year estimates (Stats SA 2018) are almost entirely consistent with the RMS estimates (despite noticeable difference in the mortality under age five).
+It shows that, while there is some consistency in the overall conclusion that life expectancy reached a minimum around 2004/2005, the estimates of the level differ for the GBD 2017, with the RMS estimates being two years higher than the GBD 2017 estimates until 2015, after which the GBD 2017 estimates increase rapidly to overtake the RMS estimates by 2016.
+After this, the GBD 2017 estimates continue to increase, somewhat implausibly by 2 years from 2016 to 2017.
+Although the WPP estimates are similar to the RMS estimates at the minimum they are about 1 year lower outside this period mainly due to higher WPP adult mortality.
+The rest of the difference between the RMS and other life expectancies is mainly due to differences in under-five mortality.
+The official mid-year estimates (Stats SA, 2019b) are almost entirely consistent with the RMS estimates in recent years (despite noticeable difference in the mortality under age five), which implies that Stats SA's adult mortality must be somewhat higher than that of the RMS in recent years.

-In all cases, the life expectancy of females is higher than that of males throughout the period with the difference higher in 2000 than in 2013 and beyond, and declining to a minimum in 2005 (not presented).
-However, while according to the RMS the difference declined from 5.7 years in 2000 to 3.6 years in 2005 before rising to 5.1 years in 2010 and 6.4 in 2015, the comparable figures for GBD 2017 (IHME 2018) were 5.4 years, 2.4 years, 2.6 years and 4.9 years, somewhat different from those for WPP, namely, 6.2 years, 4.9 years, 5.9 years and 7.1 years respectively.
+In all cases, the life expectancy of females is higher than that of males throughout the period with the difference higher in 2000 than in 2013 and beyond, declining to a minimum in 2005 (not presented).
+However, while according to the RMS the difference declined from 5.8 years in 2000 to 3.7 years in 2005 before rising to 5.2 years in 2010 and 6.4 in 2015, the comparable figures for GBD 2017 (IHME 2018) were 5.4 years, 2.4 years, 2.6 years and 4.9 years, somewhat different from those for WPP, namely, 6.0 years, 4.8 years, 5.7 years and 6.8 years respectively.